kenjennings/Atari-Breakout76/intro_retdev.md

 Many people alive today were born so long after the introduction of the first personal computers and video games that they have never had the opportunity to experience the systems that created these industries.
 Retro systems are new to them, and these technology fans are making retro systems a cool and trendy hobby.

-Another good reason is that a typical game on a retro system operates at a guaranteed frame rate tied to the television/CRT standard.
+Another good reason is that a typical game on a retro system operates at a guaranteed frame rate related to the television/CRT standard.
 The computer and graphics subsystems are heavily tied to the television display rate, therefore game design follows the same by necessity.
 This provides the player an extremely consistent, smooth, and predictable gameplay experience lacking in many modern games.

 Developing for retro systems teaches awareness of data representation and respect for processing efficiency.
 These lessons are not obvious on modern computers with gigahertz CPUs, multi-gigabyte operating systems, and terabytes of storage.

 Retro systems are simple enough that one person can develop a perfectly enjoyable and playable video game.
-Good games written by a single author is not so common today.
-The expectations for modern games often require an entire company of developers, artists, engineers, actors, writers, salespeople, and accountants to meet the expectations of gamers demanding original orchestral soundtracks, hours of cut scenes, extensive back stories, complex equipment and upgrade schemes, non-player artificial intelligence, and first person perspective in a photorealistic world rendered at 47 blood splatters per second.
+Today, good games on modern platforms written by a single author are not so common.
 The entry barrier to modern game development is monumental.
+Modern game development often requires an entire company of programmers, artists, engineers, actors, writers, salespeople, and accountants to meet the gamers expectations for original orchestral soundtracks, hours of cut scenes, extensive back stories, complex equipment and upgrade schemes, non-player artificial intelligence, and first person perspective in a photorealistic world rendered at 47 blood splatters per second.

 **The Real Deal or Emulation**

 In 2018 many retro systems have reached the 40 year mark.
 Age can make the systems fragile, and simply powering them up can destroy decades-old chips and components.
 Likewise, data storage devices and media are deteriorating.
 The magnetic media on ancient floppy disks can be stripped off just by contact with the disk drive read head.
 Some computer systems have a reputation for overheating to the point of self-destruction and age has made this issue worse.
 Keeping a retro system working can require technical skills to replace components.
 However, there is no substitute for the glow of pixels on a real CRT and operating games with the original controllers for which they were designed.

 Emulators provide a practical alternative that save wear and tear on real hardware.
 Modern computer capabilities have grown to the point where they can perfectly emulate most retro systems down to the exact machine cycle.
 Emulators make it possible to enjoy retro systems virtually for free.
 They also supply benefits not possible on the real systems.
-Many emulate floppy disks allowing the retro systems' disks to reside as files on the computer hosting the emulator eliminating the risk of ruining decades-old floppies.
+Many emulate floppy disks allowing the retro systems' disks to reside as files on the computer hosting the emulator and so eliminate the risk of ruining decades-old disks.
 However, some emulators display impossibly perfect pixels in unnatural aspects ignoring the analog CRT nature that made retro games beautiful.

 Development tools on retro systems are limited, because the computers are limited.
 Current computers allow modern programming tools not available to the programmers decades ago --  Integrated Development Environments, editors with syntax hilighting, and cross-platform compilers allow working in a larger, more comfortable environment with near-instant build times that programmers working on the original retro systems would have envied.
 The hybrid decision is to take advantage of the advanced development tools on a modern computer, but actually run the programs on real hardware.